devon3000/AVPEnterpriseAPI-CameraStreaming/README.md

 This example project demonstrates how to access the Vision Pro main front-mounted camera using the new [Enterprise API entitlements](https://developer.apple.com/documentation/visionOS/building-spatial-experiences-for-business-apps-with-enterprise-apis) available for private apps.

 In order to demo something useful with the camera, it also livestreams the microphone and main camera to YouTube using RTMP.
-This functionality makes use of the excellent [HaishinKit package](https://github.com/shogo4405/HaishinKit.swift) for video streaming along with the VideoToolbox package.
+This functionality makes use of the excellent [HaishinKit package](https://github.com/shogo4405/HaishinKit.swift) for video streaming along with the VideoToolbox package for h264 encoding of the raw camera frames.

 This project is a testbed, used to explore different applications of the Enterprise API, and I expect to continue to develop it to support WebRTC and perhaps other forms of connectivity, as well as the ARKit functionality and perhaps other API functions.